Philippine Bowling Congress: History

-Athletes and their Achievements
+Athletes and their achievements

-The Philippine has produced multi-world champions Paeng Nepomuceno, Lita dela Rosa and Bong Coo, world champions Oliver Ongtawco, Cj Suarrez, Biboy Rivera, Team Trios Gold medalists Liza Del Rosario, Liza Clutario and Cecilia Yap and Olympic Gold Medalist Arianne Cerdeña.
+The Philippines has produced multi-world champions Paeng Nepomuceno, Lita dela Rosa and Bong Coo, world champions Oliver Ongtawco, Cj Suarrez, Biboy Rivera, Team Trios Gold medalists Liza Del Rosario, Liza Clutario and Cecilia Yap and Olympic Gold Medalist Arianne Cerdeña.

 Paeng Nepomuceno and Bong Coo were inducted to the International Bowling Hall of Fame in 1993.
 Lita Dela Rosa was posthumously inducted in 2000.
 All three were elected to the Philippine Sports Hall of Fame in 2019.

 1988 Summer Olympic Games

 Bowling at the 1988 Summer Olympics was a demonstration sport for the first, and so far only time.
 In all, a total of 20 nations competed in the exhibition, which was held on September 18 at the Seoul's Royal Bowling Center.
 Nonetheless, Arianne Cerdeña won for the Philippines its first gold medal in the Olympic Games.

 Results

 WTBA World Tenpin Bowling Championship

 The World Tenpin Bowling Championships is a global event that invites all countries that are members of the World Bowling to participate.
 This tournament is held every 4th year until 2006.
 It is the most prestigious tournament in the bowling world.